BardicDefense/purple-hack/README.md

 If a party wants to enter a hex, but lacks some of the points needed, they points they do have are spent towards entering it, but the party ends the day in their current hex.
-The party only enters the new hex once its full hex point cost is paid.
+The party only enters the new hex once its full travel point cost is paid.

 ### Navigation and Getting Lost